Code-Institute-Submissions/CI-MS1-Band-Website-Punchke/README.md

 There is no footer on this page, as it might take atenttion away from the images, and might not "fit" so well with them - especially as the band's name and record's title are located at the bottom of the cover, and it's desirable that they both catch and occupy the user attention, as the title of record corresponds semantically with the crossfaded imagery.

+Also, there is a nice effect where the record title's and band name's font weight and color, in their current surroundings, make it seem like they "linger" a bit longer and are the last to fade in the crossfade effect into the image "beneath".

 There is plenty of chance to use the footer's links on other pages of the website.

 Also, let's say this is an actual website for the band available on the internet: if a user googles the band, he or she should see all their social media profiles come up in the search results: nobody's at much of a loss if links to all those profile